simonprickett/simonprickett.github.io/_pages/resume.md

     <li>Hired and mentored junior team members to build up their content creation and technical storytelling skills.</li>
     <li>Designed and delivered technical workshops for online conferences, acted as teaching assistant for workshops created by others.</li>
     <li>Designed and implemented a custom multi-origin website solution for Redis University that uses Cloudflare workers to seamlessly blend a third party learning platform portal with a static website.</li>
+    <li>Graded examination submissions from candidates and awarded certification to those who reached the required standard.</li>
 </ul>
 <h4>Senior Platform Engineer</h4>
 <p><strong><a href="https://zesty.io" target="_blank">zesty.io</a> | 2018-2019 | San Diego California USA</strong></p>